isotopp/isotopp.github.io/content/posts/2020-07-27-mysql-transactions.md

 A second thing happens simultaneously: The data being “overwritten” needs to be saved in order to have it around for rollback - this is more true of an `UPDATE` or `DELETE` than an `INSERT` statement, though.

 So the data page where this record is located is loaded from a data file (lower right quadrant) into memory (lower left quadrant), into the InnoDB Buffer Pool.
-That is a userspace data cache owned by the database process.
+That is an userspace data cache owned by the database process.
 It is the primary reason for the database process using a lot of memory.

 The row being “overwritten” is then being moved out of the table, and moved into the Undo-Log.
 This is purely an in-memory operation, copying data from one page to another.
 A linked list is being built from the new, current version of the row to this older previous version of the row.
-This linked list can be long, pointing from the current version of the row to ever older version of that row in the Undo log.
+This linked list can be long, pointing from the current version of the row to ever older version of that row in the Undo-Log.
 Following the list you get to see the past versions of this row, one by one.

 If we were to `ROLLBACK` the transaction now, MySQL would move the data back from the Undo-Log page into the Tablespace page.
 This is a comparatively slow operation - MySQL is set up and optimized for transactions being COMMIT’ed instead of rolled back most of the time.

-## Comitting
+## Committing

-Finally we finish the transaction and tell the database this using
+Finally, we finish the transaction and tell the database this using

 ```sql
 COMMIT
 ```

-On commit, the log buffer is being written to disk, as a kind of binary diff to the original unchanged data base from the table space.
+On commit, the log buffer is being written to disk, as a kind of binary diff to the original unchanged database from the table space.
 The Undo-Log space could be freed at this point, from the point of view of this transaction, because once committed, it can no longer be changed except by a second transaction.

 There are other connections, and other transactions in the system that could still make use of this data, and they can prevent the Undo-Log entry from being purged.
 More about that another time, when we look at transactions from a logical point of view and talk about isolation levels.